ocroquette/gradle-extools/README.md

 Let's assume that you have a Gradle project and you want to call the program ```myclitool``` from your build, and that ```myclitool``` is provided as part of ```mytoolkit```.
 Just add the following lines to your build.gradle:

 ```
-// Apply the extools plugin (please check and use the latest version)
+// Apply the extools plugin (please use the latest version)
 plugins {
-    id 'com.github.ocroquette.extools' version '1.7'
+    id 'com.github.ocroquette.extools' version '1.11'
 }

 // Configure the plugin, assuming a repo URL has already been set as property (see below)